WildSeed Tasmania

 Phaerosphaera hookeriana (formerly Microstrobos niphophilus) 'Mount Mawson Pine'

 A rare Tasmanian dwarf pine.
-Endemic species.
 Slow growing.
 Grows in alpine conifer heath and montane rainforest.

 Feature Codes: JIfKcNPX